rowanwins/leaflet-easyPrint/README.md

 ## leaflet-easyPrint
 A simple [leaflet](http://www.leafletjs.com) plugin which adds an icon to print or export a map.

+This fork of [rowanwins/leaflet-easyPrint](https://github.com/rowanwins/leaflet-easyPrint) concentrates on the mapbounds and the dpi to export.

 ## Features
 * Supports resizing to predefined sizes (A4 Landscape & Portrait) as well as custom sizes